 The Impact of HBCUs on Diversity in STEM Fields

 Despite recent progress, the statistics concerning African Americans in STEM fields show a clear need for growth.
-Black and white students across the country intend to pursue STEM degrees at similar rates, but black students in any STEM field struggle to achieve comparable representation in degree attainment.
-The Penn Center for Minority Serving Institutions reports, for example, that black students studying engineering earned only 4.2 percent of bachelor’s degrees in 2012 across the United States, while white students earned 68.1 percent.
+Black and White students across the country intend to pursue STEM degrees at similar rates, but Black students in any STEM field struggle to achieve comparable representation in degree attainment.
+The Penn Center for Minority Serving Institutions reports, for example, that Black students studying engineering earned only 4.2% of bachelor’s degrees in 2012 across the United States, while white students earned 68.1%.

 Do you Believe in the Importance of this Work?

 Importantly, the nation’s HBCUs help to address this need.
-Twenty five percent of African American graduates with STEM degrees come from HBCUs.
-HBCUs graduated 46 percent of black women who earned degrees in STEM disciplines between 1995 and 2004.
-Eight HBCUs were among the top 20 institutions to award the most Science & Engineering bachelor’s degrees to black graduates from 2008-2012.
-HBCUs are the institution of origin among almost 30 percent of black graduates of science and engineering doctorate programs.
+Twenty-five percent of African American graduates with STEM degrees come from HBCUs.
+HBCUs graduated 46% of Black women who earned degrees in STEM disciplines between 1995 and 2004.
+Eight HBCUs were among the top 20 institutions to award the most science and engineering bachelor’s degrees to Black graduates from 2008-2012.
+HBCUs are the institution of origin among almost 30% of Black graduates of science and engineering doctorate programs.

-On Oct.
-10, 2018, UNCF convened 150 fellows and more than 20 faculty members representing more than 40 HBCUs at the 6th Annual HBCU Innovation Summit in Silicon Valley, connecting HBCU leadership, faculty and 150 competitively selected students students to the Silicon Valley tech community.
-Students visited 14 Silicon Valley/Bay Area tech companies, HBCU computer science/engineering faculty shared best practices in computer science pedagogy, and HBCU leadership shared ideas on how HBCUs can support innovation on their respective campuses.
-Students traveled around Silicon Valley and the Bay Area on the “Silicon Valley Tech Trek” and visited summit sponsors, including big-name companies such as Google, Pixar, and Twitter.
-Students met chief technology executives and engineers during panels and workshops, and they had the opportunity to network with recruiters, engage in technical and professional development workshops, and interview on-site for jobs and internships.
+For several years, UNCF has conducted the HBCU Innovation Summit in Silicon Valley, connecting HBCU leadership, faculty and hundreds of competitively selected students students to the Silicon Valley tech community.
+Students visit Silicon Valley/Bay Area tech companies, HBCU computer science/engineering faculty share best practices in computer science pedagogy, and HBCU leadership share ideas on how HBCUs can support innovation on their respective campuses.
+Students travel around Silicon Valley and the Bay Area on a “Silicon Valley Tech Trek” and visited summit sponsors, including big-name companies such as Google, Pixar and Twitter.
+Students meet chief technology executives and engineers during panels and workshops, and they network with recruiters, engage in technical and professional development workshops, and interview on-site for jobs and internships.